Customer Charter and Protocol

 The Box Office can also be contacted if you wish to book for any of Draíocht's Education Workshops or Adult Evening Courses.
 Numbers of tickets for these are often limited and are on a first come, first served basis, so be sure to book early.

-Draíocht has a fully licensed theatre bar, which serves a wide selection of refreshments before the performance, as well as during the interval (when relevant).
+Draíocht has a fully licensed theatre bar, which serves a wide selection of refreshments half an hour before the performance, as well as during the interval (when relevant).
 Interval drinks can be ordered in advance, which is a great way to avoid the queues!
 Draíocht’s theatre bar opens at 7.30pm on performance nights.

 Mobile phones (along with anything else that bleeps, buzzes or makes any kind of electrical noise) should be switched off well in advance so as not to make your visit to the theatre an unwelcome one!